gohweijia/Cell-Chirality-Analysis/README.md

 ## 1. Introduction
-Code used for publication
+Code used for publication in "Actin polymerization and crosslinking drive individual and collective cell left-right asymmetry".

-Input images: 512 x 512 pixels images of single cells patterned on 1800µm<sup>2</sup> micro-patterns.
+Input images: 512 x 512 pixel images of single cells patterned on 1800µm<sup>2</sup> micro-patterns.

 Code has been tested on Windows 10 and CentOS 7 (Linux)